disneystreaming/weaver-test/docs/global_resources.md

 ## Accessing global resources

-On the suite side, accessing the global resources happen via declaring a constructor on your suite that takes a single parameter of type `weaver.GlobalResources`.
+On the suite side, accessing the global resources happen via declaring a constructor on your suite that takes a single parameter of type `GlobalRead`.

-This item can be used to access the resources that were previously initialised and stored in the `GlobalResourcesInit`.
+This item can be used to access the resources that were previously initialised and stored in the `GlobalResource`.

 ```scala mdoc
 class SharingSuite(global: GlobalRead) extends IOSuite {